Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: Introduction

-So what are the macroscopic observables in a quantum phase and why do they form an enriched category?
-It follows from \cite{KWZ22} that, for a 1d lattice model, there are two kinds of observables in LWLL: topological sectors of operators (also called the categorical symmetry) and topological sectors of states. \begin{enumerate} \item The topological sectors of operators are the spaces of non-local unconfined (tensionless under all admitted perturbations) operators that are invariant under the action of local operators.
-A morphism between two topological sectors of operators is an operator between them that intertwines the action of local operators.
-Then the topological sectors of operators form a category, denoted by $\CB$.
-Moreover, these operators can be composed and braided in 1+1D spacetime.
-In consequence, $\CB$ is expected to be a braided fusion category.
-In particular, the sector consisting of local operators is the tensor unit of $\CB$, denoted by $\mathbb{1}_{\CB}$.
-This braided fusion category $\CB$ is also called the \emph{categorical symmetry} \cite{JW20,KLWZZ20a}. \item The topological sectors of states are the topological defect lines (also known as topological excitations) in 1+1D, which are the subspaces of the total Hilbert space that are invariant under the action of local operators.
-The sector generated by the vacuum state (i.e. the ground state) is called the vacuum sector or the trivial sector.
-The topological defect lines can be mapped to each other or fused together (see figure \ref{fig:fusion_topological_defect}), which indicates that the topological sectors of states form a fusion category denoted by $\CS$. \end{enumerate} Under categorical notations, the space of (possibly non-local) operators which maps a topological sector of states $a$ to another one $b$ is denoted by $\Hom (a, b)$.
+\item The topological sectors of states are the topological defect lines (also known as topological excitations) in 1+1D, which are the subspaces of the total Hilbert space that are invariant under the action of local operators.
+The sector generated by the vacuum state (i.e. the ground state) is called the vacuum sector or the trivial sector, we denote by $\one$.
+The topological defect lines can be mapped to each other or fused together (see figure \ref{fig:fusion_topological_defect}), which indicates that the topological sectors of states can be characterized by a fusion category, denoted by $\CS$. \end{enumerate} Under categorical notations, the space of (possibly non-local) operators which maps a topological sector of states $a$ to another one $b$ is denoted by $\Hom (a, b)$.
 Since the topological sectors of operators act on those of states, $\Hom (a, b)$ should be an object in the category $\CB$ of topological sectors of operators.
-Then the topological sectors of states and the hom spaces between them should form a $\CB$-enriched category (for a detailed explanation, see appendix \ref{appendix:enriched_categories}).
-Furthermore, the fusion behavior of non-local operators should be compatible with the fusion of topological sectors of states.
-This fusion compatibility can be summarized mathematically by the condition that $\CS$ is equipped with a braided functor $\phi \colon \CB \to \FZ_1(\CS)$, where $\FZ_1(\CS)$ is the Drinfeld center (also called the monoidal center) of $\CS$.
-The functor $\phi$ provides a canonical construction of a $\CB$-enriched fusion category $\bc[\CB]{\CS}$ \cite{MP17,KYZZ21},\footnote{Indeed, the canonical construction requires a braided functor $\overline{\CB} \to \FZ_1(\CS)$ where $\overline{\CB}$ is the time-reversal of $\CB$ obtained by reversing the braiding.
-In this work we only consider the case that $\CB = \FZ_1(\rep(G))$ for some finite group $G$ and thus $\CB \simeq \overline{\CB}$.
-So for simplicity we just take a braided functor $\phi \colon \CB \to \FZ_1(\CS)$ and consider its ``canonical construction''.} which is just the topological skeleton of the given phase.
-In addition, since the $1$d phases on a $1$d lattice model are anomaly-free, all excitations can be created from the ground state by non-local operators, and these excitations should be detectable by the double braiding of the non-local operators that create them from the vacuum \cite{KWZ22}.
-That is to say $\phi$ is an equivalence $\phi \colon \CB \simeq \FZ_1(\CS)$.
-In other words, the topological sectors of operators just form the monoidal center of the category of the topological sectors of states.
+Then the topological sectors of states and the hom spaces between them should form a $\CB$-enriched category $\bc[\CB]{\CS}$ ($\CB$ is also called {\it background category} and $\CS$ is also called {\it underlying category}.
+For a detailed explanation, see appendix \ref{appendix:enriched_categories}).